hypertelia/hypertelia.github.io/_posts/2023-05-30-highland-trail-550-2023-race-report.md

 ![bike laying next to a small tent in a grassy plot](/img/ht550/06.jpg)

 Riding #partyPace I stopped in Fort William for a late breakfast before taking the road route up to the West Highland Way to stop with friends in Kinlochleven.
-I bypassed Devil's Staircase, but caught the WHW again in Glen Coe and took that all the way back to Tyndrum.
+I bypassed Devil's Staircase, but caught the WHW again at the top of Glen Coe pass and took that all the way back to Tyndrum.
 Riding along I did wonder if I'd have been ok carrying on, but a run of water bars while descending towards King's House Hotel painfully brought me to my senses once more.

 ![gravel track weaving down a glen](/img/ht550/07.jpg)